oscarvogel/libs/README.md

-This libraries contains the utilities to access different Argentina-Related databases of COVID-19 data from the IATE task force.
+This library contains the utilities to access different Argentina-Related databases of COVID-19 data from the IATE task force.

 ## Installation